itsjenm/University-Encode-Hackathon-2023/README.md

 - IDEAL: Have a place to store and process recommendations efficiently by sending letters of recommendations to your professors/collegues to fill out, and reuse them in several scholarships and college applications.

-- REALITY: Recommendations take time to be written and processed, and many students get discouraged from applying to scholarships for this reasion.
+- REALITY: Recommendations take time to be written and processed, and many students get discouraged from applying to scholarships for this reason.
 Recommendations usually have to be sent to the instutions privately and directly.
 However, it would be great to have a way to send friends a link to have them process the recommendation easily and fast for your benefit.

 - CONSEQUENCES: Not having a place dedicated to managing scholarships and recommendations discourages a lot of students from applying and from receiving funding opportunities.